 Using the LiveRecorder tool

-Ordinarily recordings are always written when your application terminates.
-You can use the --save-on option to fine-tune the circumstances under which the tool saves a recording.
-For example, if you want a recording to be saved only if the application terminates abnormally in some way, either due to being terminated by a signal or returning a non-zero exit status, use the error value for the --save-on option:
+By default, live-record always writes an Undo recording when the program exits.
+Use the --save-on option to specify the circumstances under which the tool saves a recording.
+For example, to save a recording only if the program exits abnormally (that is, it is terminated by a signal, or exits with a non-zero exit status), use --save-on error:

-You can attach to an already running process by using the --pid option.
+To attach to a running process, use the --pid option.
 For example, to attach to process 1234:

 Options